 Quality of Education in Canada

 As aforementioned, the Canada schooling system is one of the highest-ranked in the world.
 As a result, Canada has the most educated population globally.
-The reason for this is the combination of the massive amount of funding while the Canadian government funnel into the education system.
+The reason for this is the combination of the massive amount of funding the Canadian government funneled into the education system and the rigorous academic standards each school must adhere to, ensuring that students receive a high-quality education no matter where they are located.
 This means schools are well-maintained with sufficient resources.
-Teachers and staff are bountiful and well-paid with extensive standardization measures put in place to ensure your child gets world-class education, no matter where you live.
-On top of this, the Canadian government funding has also gone into extensive measures to ensure that a Canadian classroom is the best place to nurture a young mind to grow.
+Teachers and staff are bountiful and well-paid, with extensive standardization measures to ensure your child gets world-class education, no matter where you live.
+On top of this, Canadian government funding has also taken extensive measures to ensure that a Canadian classroom is the best place to nurture a young mind to grow.

 Canadian Schools are Cheap

 Canada enables you to give your child the opportunities you’ve always wanted to give them.
-However, you need to be a permanent resident to qualify for free public education in Canada.
+However, you must be a permanent resident to qualify for free public education in Canada.
+Learn more about how to become a Canadian permanent resident.

 Style of Teaching in Canada

 Canada is known for its incredibly supportive and positive classroom environment, in no small part to the world-renowned teaching in Canada.
-Canadian teachers are well-paid, highly educated professionals who are specially trained to provide the most complete, positive learning experience possible in the classrooms.
+Canadian teachers are well-paid, highly educated professionals specially trained to provide the most complete, positive learning experience possible.
+All teachers must have a minimum of a bachelor's degree, and many have additional qualifications such as a master's degree or a teaching certificate.
+This ensures that students are learning from knowledgeable and experienced professionals.

 Special-Needs Care